 Due to major advancements in medicine and technology, innovative and effective types of new treatment for skin cancer often make for sensational headlines.
-Yet, one technique has withstood the test of time – Mohs micrographic surgery (MMS), developed in the 1930s by Dr. Frederick Mohs.
+Yet, one technique has withstood the test of time – Mohs micrographic surgery, developed in the 1930s by Dr. Frederick Mohs.

-If you have been diagnosed with skin cancer or need a screening, call West Dermatology at 888-554-8740 or fill out our online contact form to schedule a consultation.
-We have locations in Arizona, Nevada, and California.
+If you have been diagnosed with skin cancer or need a screening, contact West Dermatology today to schedule a consultation.
+With offices in Hillcrest, Las Vegas, Phoenix, and other cities, we are the southwest US leader in comprehensive cancer care and treatment.
 Mohs surgery for skin cancer or other treatment options may be the most effective treatment for your skin cancer treatment needs.

 What is Mohs?